 What Are the Compelling Reasons?

-Should retraction be applied in cases of disputed authorship?
+Should a retraction be applied in cases of disputed authorship?

 Article Retraction Process

-- The original article is retained unchanged saving for a watermark on the pdf. file version on the each page to indicate that it is “retracted.”
+The original article is retained unchanged saving for a watermark on the pdf. file version on each page to indicate that it is “retracted.”

-- Withdrawal is an action that takes the manuscript out of the review process and places it back into the author's dashboard.
-In General, we do not suggest the article withdrawal, since it wastes valuable manuscript processing time, cost and works spent by the publisher.
+Withdrawal is an action that takes the manuscript out of the review process and places it back into the author's dashboard.
+Generally, we do not suggest the article withdrawal, since it wastes valuable manuscript processing time, cost and works spent by the publisher.